Skip to content

 (Nà shì ɡè huánɡjīn shídài, chūxiàn le hěnduō yǒumínɡ de ɡēshǒu.)

 These expressions associate yellow with positivity and good fortune.
-However, the meaning of yellow has evolved over time and is now used in expressions unrelated to royalty.
+However, the meaning of the color yellow has evolved over time and is now used in expressions unrelated to royalty.

 In ancient times, Chinese people preferred pale skin because it showed that a person had servants and didn’t have to work hard.
-Darker skin was associated with working hard and having a tough life.
-Sick people or unattractive married women were sometimes called “yellow-faced,” which was a derogatory term.
-This term is still used in some couples’ arguments today.
+Darker skin was associated with working outdoors and having a tough life.
+Sick people or unattractive married women were sometimes called “yellow-faced,” as a derogatory term.
+This term may still come up in some couples’ arguments today.

 e.g.